Sacred Flesh is a 2000 UK by Nigel Wingrove.

 Then, in the third version there is an entirely different ending again!
 With a different outcome, involving different characters.

-UK: Passed 12/12A after BBFC suggested cuts for 12A were implemented for:
+UK: The Theatrical Version was passed 12/12A after BBFC suggested cuts for 12A were implemented for:

 2010 Sony Blu-ray